fossabot/arch_installer/README.md

 * Kde unstable option

 * Added some packages, aur or not..
+(Flatpak,Snap)

-* Changed grub, plasma, sddm, icons themes
+* Changed grub, plasma, sddm, icon theme

 * Default setup of zsh with powerlevel9k